tadghh/brightspace-lms-video-swap/README.md

-# Swap the video player on the Learn shell
+# Swap the video player on brightspace lms
-Changes the video player on Learn to use the browsers implementation.
+Changes the video player on D2L Brightspace lms to use the browsers implementation.

 # Install